avishek04/Trajectory-Generation-BERT/README.md

-# TrajectIQ
+# TrajectGen

-TrajectIQ is a BERT based trajectory imputation system that addresses the challenge of sparse and incomplete trajectory datasets by inserting additional realistic points to enhance accuracy.
+TrajectGen is a BERT based trajectory imputation system that addresses the challenge of sparse and incomplete trajectory datasets by inserting additional realistic points to enhance accuracy.

 ## Get The Code